Explaining the Craps Table For Beginners

 - Field Bets | The Field sections display a set of numbers, including 2, 3, 4, 10, 11 and 12.
 Be careful betting on the field.
 It might seem like you have a good shot since so many numbers come up but, statistically, numbers such as 5, 6, 7 and 8 are actually more likely to come up.

-Don’t get nervous about any of these, it’s easier than you think.
-Place your bets on the table, shoot the dice and let the stickman do the rest.
-Once you’ve added these bets to your strategy, you’ll get a much better understanding of how to bet at the craps table.
+Don’t get nervous about any of these because it’s easier than you think.
+Place your bets on the table, and let the shooter and stickman do the rest.

 18 Craps Terms You’ll Hear at the Table

-You’ve probably heard the phrase “snake eyes” before, but there’s a lot more lingo than that used to talk and play craps.
-Whether you’re at the casino or playing craps online, it helps to pick up the slang used around the table to get a better understanding of the game.
-Be sure to check out our definitive list of the best casino sites so you can start playing Craps.
+Although not actually part of the rules, the language of craps has a long history.
+If you want to fit in at the craps table, you’ll have to pick it up.
+You’ve probably heard the phrase “snake eyes” before, but there’s a lot more lingo than that used to talk about and play craps.
+Whether you’re at the casino or playing craps online, it helps to pick up the terminology used around the table to get a better understanding of the game.

 - Boxman: Table supervisor who sits between the dealers and opposite the stickman.